-Once the connection was made between the 30 V line and the 3.3 V regulator, the system once again began functioning properly.
-Thus, problems on the flight line thus came down to a connection that slipped out during transit between Penn State and the flight line in New Mexico.
-This may have been eliminated by assuring that the screw was properly tightened down before shipping or by using a better mechanical connection that is physically locked in place e.g. soldering the wires directly to the board.
+Once the connection was made between the 30-V line and the 3.3-V regulator, the system once again began functioning properly.
+Thus, problems on the flight line came down to a connection that slipped out during transit between Penn State and the flight line in New Mexico.
+This may have been eliminated by assuring that the screw was properly tightened down before shipping or by using a better mechanical connection that is physically locked in place, e.g., soldering the wires directly to the board.

 Project Summary